snipe/snipe-it/installation/configuration.md

 The LDAP functionality will import any users in your LDAP/Active Directory, but will leave existing users untouched.

 See the `app/config/production/ldap.example.php` for details on specific LDAP settings.

+**Note: You must have the `php-ldap` extension installed for LDAP integration to work.**

 -----